Cieran Slicker

-Cieran Peter Slicker (born 15 September 2002) is a professional footballer who plays as a goalkeeper for club Barnet on loan from club Ipswich Town.
-He began his career with Manchester City, and played on loan for Rochdale.
-Born in England, he is a Scotland international, being capped at under-17, under-18, under-21 and senior levels.
+Cieran Peter Slicker (born 15 September 2002) is a professional footballer who plays as a goalkeeper for club Barnsley on loan from club Ipswich Town.
+Born in England, he plays for the Scotland national team.

+Slicker began his career with Premier League club Manchester City before moving to Ipswich Town in 2023. and has played on loan for Rochdale, Barnet, and Barnsley.

+Born in England, Slicker is a Scotland international, being capped at under-17, under-18, under-21 and senior levels.

 Club career

 Manchester City

 Born in Oldham, Greater Manchester, Slicker played youth football with Manchester City.
 He made his professional debut for the club's under-21 team in an EFL Trophy draw against Lincoln City on 17 November 2020.

 On 15 November 2021, Slicker was named as a substitute for the first team in a 6–3 victory over RB Leipzig in the UEFA Champions League.
 Manager Pep Guardiola also named him as his substitute on five occasions in both League and Cup during the 2021–22 season.

 In July 2022 Slicker signed for EFL League Two side Rochdale on loan for the 2022–23 season.
 He made his Rochdale debut on 9 August 2022 in the club's 2–0 victory over Burton Albion in the EFL Cup.
 On 11 January 2023, Slicker was recalled by Manchester City, having made three appearances for Rochdale, two in the EFL Cup and one in the EFL Trophy.